 On my eldest’s first day at school, I remember watching a mum in her expensive workout gear blowing kisses at her little girl who was skipping through the door saying “mummy i love you!” – she looked like she had it so together.
 I also remember seeing a dad nursing the scratch marks on his legs that his son had made when he was prised off by the teacher.
 Then there was the full time working mum dressed in a suit, who I saw only a handful of times again, she was crying quietly and I now realise that was the only day that term she was able to be there.

-And i did.
+And I did.
 And it helped.
 I’ve survived the emotional roller coaster intact.

-Don’t let the your first day at school define the next 7 years of playground politics.
+Don’t let their first day at school define the next 7 years of playground politics.
 Smile.
 Just because you’ve stepped into a playground doesn’t mean you need to act like a kid.
 Life is too short for worrying about whether you fit in or not.
 If you want to make friends, do!
 If you’d rather keep under the radar, then that’s ok too.

 At the end of the day as parents you do have one thing in common.
 You made it.